MicrosoftDocs/power-platform/power-virtual-agents/copilot-plugins-architecture.md

 ## Plugin Discovery and Execution

-The Biz Apps plugin available to a user is a net of the plugins assigned to the user via deployed integrated apps and the ones the user has access to.
-The plugins available to a user are discovered using the Biz Apps plugin registry for each user.
+The plugins available to a user includes he plugins assigned to the user via deployed integrated apps and the ones the user has access to.
+The plugins available to a user are discovered using the plugins registry for each user.
 Users are free to further customize the plugins based on how they want to use the plugin flyout experience.
-The plugin execution information is also retrieved from the Biz Apps registry and carries with it the details on the runtime path to execute a plugin.
+The plugin execution information is also retrieved from the plugins registry and carries with it the details on the runtime path to execute a plugin.

 There are two runtime execution paths supported today: